-5 15 U.S.C.
-78s(b)(3)(A).

-change that (A) does not significantly affect the protection of investors or the public interest; (B) does not impose any significant burden on competition; and (C) by its terms, does not become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest; provided that the self-regulatory organization has given the Commission written notice of its intent to file the proposed rule change, along with a brief description and text of the proposed rule change, at least five business days prior to the date of filing of the proposed rule change, or such shorter time as designated by the Commission.
+The foregoing rule change has become effective pursuant to Section 19(b)(3)(A)6 of the Act and Rule 19b-4(f)(6)7 thereunder.
+The proposed rule change effects a change that (A) does not significantly affect the protection of investors or the public interest; (B) does not impose any significant burden on competition; and (C) by its terms, does not become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest; provided that the self-regulatory organization has given the Commission written notice of its intent to file the proposed rule change, along with a brief description and text of the proposed rule change, or such shorter time as designated by the Commission.

-The Exchange submits that the instant filing is non-controversial in that it merely facilitates the uninterrupted operation of a previously approved Pilot that is used only when the primary listing market for such stock issues a trading pause in any Circuit Breaker Securities.
-Given the nature of the rule and the fact that it has been invoked relatively infrequently, the Exchange does not believe that an extension of the Pilot will cause any disadvantage for investors or the public interest; to the contrary, because it promotes the smooth and efficient operation of the capital markets, the Exchange believes that an immediately effective extension is justified under the Act and the applicable rule.
+The Exchange submits that the instant filing is non-controversial in that it merely facilitates the uninterrupted operation of a previously approved pilot that is used only when the primary listing market for such stock issues a trading pause in any Circuit Breaker Securities.
+Given the nature of the rule and the fact that it has been invoked relatively infrequently, the Exchange does not believe that an extension of the pilot will cause any disadvantage for investors or the public interest; to the contrary, because it promotes the smooth and efficient operation of the capital markets, the Exchange believes that an immediately effective extension is justified under the Act and the applicable rule.
 For the foregoing reasons, the Exchange believes that this rule filing qualifies for immediate effectiveness as a "non-controversial" rule change under paragraph (f)(6) of Rule 19b-4.

-The Exchange believes that this rule filing will maintain uniformity regarding decisions to pause trading and reduce the negative impacts of sudden, unanticipated price movements in individual Russell 1000 securities and ETPs.
+The Exchange believes that this rule filing will maintain uniformity regarding decisions to pause trading and reduce the negative impacts of sudden, unanticipated price movements in Circuit Breaker Securities.

 As noted above, the Exchange believes that its proposal should become immediately effective and requests that the Commission waive the 30-day preoperative waiting period contained in Rule 19b-4(f)(6)(iii) under the Act.
 Waiver of this requirement will allow the Exchange to continue operating the pilot without interruption.
 As explained above, the operation of the existing pilot does not burden competition and operates to protect investors and the public interest by increasing uniformity regarding decisions to pause trading and reducing the negative impacts of sudden, unanticipated price movements in Circuit Breaker Securities.
-For the foregoing reasons, the Exchange believes that this rule filing qualifies for a waiver of the 30-day delayed operative date so that the proposed rule change may become effective and operative upon filing with the Commission pursuant to Section 19(b)(3)(A) of the Act and Rule 19b-4(f)(6)10 thereunder.
+For the foregoing reasons, the Exchange believes that this rule filing qualifies for a waiver of the 30-day delayed operative date so that the proposed rule change may become effective and operative upon filing with the Commission pursuant to Section 19(b)(3)(A) of the Act10 and Rule 19b-4(f)(6)11 thereunder.